 - Peppermint Leaf

-When your pet experiences occasional digestive distress, he looks to you for effective relief.
-With GI Support for Cats and Dogs, you have a tool that can help make those tough days a bit easier, and help her feel better in short order.
+When your pet experiences occasional digestive distress, she looks to you for effective relief.
+With GI Support for Cats & Dogs, you have a tool that can help make those tough days a bit easier, and help her feel better in short order.

-Why not add it to your pet’s emergency first aid kit or keep handy on your shelf for when you need it.
-I emphasize, with dogs and cats, it’s not if, but when.
+Add it to your pet’s emergency first aid kit or keep it handy on your shelf for when you need it.
+With dogs and cats, it’s not if, but when.